himotoyoshi/carray/docs/interop/InteropWithArrow.md

 `String` with `BINARY` encoding) or `GLib::Bytes`; it does not accept MemoryView producers.
 So the values buffer costs one `dump_binary` copy of `n` bytes on every export, even though CArray exports MemoryView.
-This is symmetric with §8 — the import side has the same gap for the *validity* buffer (Arrow's `b8` MemoryView format is rejected by `from_memory_view`); the export side inherits it for the *values* buffer.
+It is the same missing capability §3.1's Tensor note hits on import — red-arrow neither consumes nor produces MemoryView for its buffers — and it is unrelated to §8, which is a contract CArray holds deliberately rather than a capability anyone is missing.

-A red-arrow patch teaching `Arrow::Buffer.new` (or a companion `Arrow::Buffer.from_memory_view`) to accept an MV producer would close both directions.
+A red-arrow patch teaching `Arrow::Buffer.new` (or a companion `Arrow::Buffer.from_memory_view`) to accept an MV producer would close it.
 Until then, one `dump_binary` per column is the cost on export.

 ---